GiedriusT/tamulaitis-page/README.md

 ## Stack

 This page is built with React, using Vite as development server / bundler and PNPM as package manager.
 Styled components are used for styling, Playwright for running automated end-to-end tests and Storybook for nice display of components.
 ESLint and Husky are keeping the code clean and up to the standards.
+GitHub Actions user for simple CI/CD pipeline.

 ## Documentation